Ground plane sizing for radio, transponder and PilotAware

 Transponder, radio and PilotAware antenna fitting in a non-metallic skinned aircraft

-There is often talk around the hangers about poor radio signals and how some aircraft can be heard from great distances while other fail to make contact with a ground station even nearby.
-One of the issues often overlooked is a missing or wrongly sizes ground plane.
-There are many myths about the purpose of a ground plane and I hope in this short article to give you guidance on the correct size and purpose of a ground plane.
+There is often talk around the hangars about poor radio signals and how some aircraft can be heard from great distances while others fail to make contact with a nearby ground station.
+One commonly overlooked cause is a missing or wrongly sized ground plane.
+There are many myths about the purpose of a ground plane, and in this short article, I aim to provide clear guidance on its correct size and function.

-Before we look at the ground plane lets set expectation on maximum distance you can be heard.
+Before we look at the ground plane, let’s set expectations on the maximum distance you can be heard.

-The civil air band radio is in the VHF (Very High Frequency) band and under normal weather / tropospheric conditions, it requires radio line of sight between the aircraft and the ground station; thus, the maximum range is the distances to the radio horizon from the aircraft to the ground station, for simplification we are assuming the ground station is at sea level.
+The civil air band radio is in the VHF (Very High Frequency) band and under normal weather / tropospheric conditions, it requires radio line of sight between the aircraft and the ground station; thus, the maximum range is simply the distance to the radio horizon.
+For simplicity, we assume the ground station is at sea level.

-What is a ground plane is and why we need one?
+What is a ground plane, and why do we need one?

 Ground plane